Shared Vs Cloud Vs Dedicated – Web Hosting Pros and Cons

 Web Hosting Pros And Cons - A closer look

-A smaller website will require less resources including disk space and bandwidth.
+A smaller website will require fewer resources including disk space and bandwidth.
 A larger website with more traffic, on the other hand, will require more resources to function properly.

 Most IT providers offer a range of hosting solutions to suit every stage or size of your business.